Change baker options#

 Concordium Legacy Wallet

-• Update baker stake
+• Update validator stake

 • Update pool settings

-• Update baker keys
+• Update validator keys

-• Stop baking
+• Stop validation

-Update baker stake and restaking preference#
+Update validator stake and restaking preference#

-You can change the staked amount on a baker account except during a cool-down period.
+You can change the staked amount on a validator account except during a cool-down period.
 If you increase the stake, the new stake takes effect at the next pay day.
 If the change is made in the last epoch before pay day, then the change will not occur until the following pay day.
 However, if you decrease the stake, there is a longer cool-down period of three weeks before the new stake is applied.
-During this period, you’ll not be able to remove the baker account or further update the stake.
+During this period, you’ll not be able to remove the validator account or further update the stake.
 After the cool-down period, the amount you’ve decreased the stake with is returned to your disposable balance at the next pay day.

 Concordium Wallet for Mobile and Concordium Legacy Wallet